About Us

 2004

-2004 Trinder Celebrated the retirement of Gerald Holland – The longest serving employee.
-After achieving his apprenticeship as a boilermaker/welder, Gerald stayed on for a total of 50 years.
+Gerald Holland retired as Trinder’s longest serving employee.
+After achieving his apprenticeship as a boilermaker/welder, Gerald stayed at Trinder for a total of 50 years.
+As well as his commitment to Trinder, Gerald also retired from the Richmond Volunteer Fire Brigade after serving 50 years.

 2005